-ASP Student Arrival/Dismissal
+Arrival/Dismissal

-Students who are brought to school early for childcare must be brought directly to the library.
+Students brought to school early for before school care must be brought to the library door.
 Parents/guardians or a designated person must come into the school to sign out a child from the ASP.
 No one else will be allowed to take your child unless written notice is sent to the school.
 Identification is required unless the adult on duty recognizes the individual.